wp-plugins/gotmls/readme.txt

 == Changelog ==

+= 1.2.04.08 =
+* Fixed option to exclude directories so that the scan would not get stuck if omitted.
+* Added support for winblows servers using \ directory structures.

 = 1.2.04.04 =
 * Fixed new definition updates to properly update the version number.
 * Added option to exclude directories.